COSC3020/tsp-held-karp-kkrweb/README.md

 //

 Response: WIP

 First, I want to analyze the functionality of the implementation step by step and work inwards to help determine the overall complexity.

-...
+The implementation begins with input validation through the checks `if(distanceMatrix == null || distanceMatrix.length == 0)` and `if(distanceMatrix.length == 1)`, which handle edge cases in constant time.

+The core algorithm then initializes the city indices through the loop `for(var i = 0; i < distanceMatrix.length; i++) { citiesList.push(i); }`, requiring $O(n)$ time where n is the number of cities.

+The recursive `solve` function forms the heart of the implementation, processing city subsets through the base case `if(citiesList.length == 2)` and recursive decomposition.

+Each recursive call handles a smaller subproblem through `var partialDistance = solve(remainingCities, nextCity, distanceMatrix)`.

+The combination step `var totalDistance = partialDistance + stepDistance` builds up complete solutions from these partial results.

+The algorithm must explore all possible city subsets and starting points, with n choices for the starting city and $\binom{n}{k}$ possible subsets for each subset size k, summing to $2^n$ total subsets.

+Each subset requires $O(n)$ processing time.

-Due to this, the overall worst case asymptotic time complexity of the implementation is A.
+The overall worst case asymptotic time complexity is thus $Θ(n^2 ∗ 2^n).

+This matches the theoretical expectation for the help karp algorithm per the attatched cited sources, consulted to verify how reasonable the computed runtime of my implementation actually was or not.

-Now to consider the overall memory complexity.
+Now to consider the overall asymptotic memory complexity.

-...
+The implementation maintains a recursion stack that can reach depth n-1 levels.

+Each recursive level stores its remaining cities list through operations like `remainingCities.push(citiesList[i])`, requiring $O(n)$ space per level.

+The distance matrix requires $O(n^2)$ storage space.

+Temporary variables contribute constant space per recursion level.

+The current recursive implementation without memoization means the space is dominated by the matrix storage and maximum stack storage.

+The recursion stack uses $O(n^2)$ space in the worst case.

+(via n-1 levels * $O(n)$ storage per level, while the matrix requires $O(n^2)$ space).

-Due to this, the overall worst case asymptotic memory complexity of the implementation is B.
+Due to this, the overall worst case asymptotic memory complexity is O(n^2).